Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/3-functional-testing-management-layer.md

-# Functional Testing: Cloud WAF
+# Functional Testing: Management Layer

 During development of your solution, you should keep the following functional tests in mind for this design pattern.
-The test cases listed below are directly related to the [requirements and considerations](../1-overview-cloud-waf/#requirements-and-considerations) outlined for the Cloud WAF use case.
+The test cases listed below are directly related to the [requirements and considerations](../1-overview-management-layer/#requirements-and-considerations) outlined for the management layer use case.

 {% include '.admonitions/what-is-functional-testing-admonition.md' %}